ReactUnity/core/README.md

 ## Requirements

-Node.js version 10 or above is required on the development machine.
+- Node.js version 10 or above is required on the development machine.
 (Version 12 recommended)
+- Tested in Unity 2019.3

 ## Installing